google/dana/docs/Apis.md

 ### <a name="addBuild"></a>addBuild

 **addBuild** is used to add a new build.
-The request must contain the following properties :
+The request must contain the following properties:
 - *projectId*, the project you want to add the build,
 - *build.buildId*, the ID of the build,
 - *build.infos.hash*, the hash of the ToT commit for that build,